HEMANTHRAJA7/Frontend_Codes/README.md

-##Frontend Practice Repository
+## Frontend Practice Repository

-This repository contains all the frontend projects and code snippets I have practiced while learning frontend development.
-It includes various implementations using HTML, CSS, JavaScript, Bootstrap, and other frontend technologies.
+This repository contains all the front-end projects and code snippets I have practiced while learning front-end development.
+It includes various implementations using HTML, CSS, JavaScript, Bootstrap, and other front-end technologies.

 ## 🚀 Technologies Used